-I express my profound gratitude and heartfelt thanks to my research guide, Prof. P. JagadeeswaraRao, Andhra University for his constant support throughout the course of my research.
-I express my special thanks to Prof. G. Jai Sankar, Head of the Department, for all the cooperation, facilities provided in my course duration.
-I express my grateful thanks to Prof. K. NageswaraRao and Prof. E. Amminedu, for their timely support and encouragement throughout the completion of my project.
-I express my sincere thanks to the retired Professors B. Surya PrakasaRao, V. VenkateswaraRao and D. MarkandeyaRao for their academic support.
+I express my heartfelt gratitude to my research guide, Prof. P. Jagadeeswara Rao, Dept. of Geo-Engineering, for his overall support throughout the course of my research.
+I express my special thanks to Prof. G. Jai Sankar, Head of the Department, for all his cooperation and facilities provided in my course duration.
+I show my grateful thanks to Prof. K. Nageswara Rao and Prof. E. Amminedu, for their timely support and encouragement throughout the completion of my project.
+I express my sincere thanks to the retired Professors B. Surya Prakasa Rao, V. Venkateswara Rao and D. Markandeya Rao for their academic support.